encircle360-oss/helm-charts/docs/index.md

 ## Contributing

-We welcome contributions!
+We welcome contributions from the community!
 Please see our [Contributing Guide](https://github.com/encircle360-oss/helm-charts/blob/main/CONTRIBUTING.md) for details.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/encircle360-oss/helm-charts/blob/main/LICENSE) file for details.

-## Maintainer
+## Maintainers & Sponsors

-These charts are maintained by **encircle360 GmbH**, providing enterprise-grade open source Helm charts for the community.
+This project is maintained and sponsored by **[encircle360 GmbH](https://encircle360.com)**, providing enterprise-grade Kubernetes and cloud-native solutions.
+We work together with our community, partners, and friends to deliver high-quality Helm charts.

-## Support
+## Support & Professional Services

+### Community Support

 If you encounter any problems or have questions, please:

 1. Check the [documentation](https://encircle360-oss.github.io/helm-charts/)
 2. Search through [existing issues](https://github.com/encircle360-oss/helm-charts/issues)
 3. Open a [new issue](https://github.com/encircle360-oss/helm-charts/issues/new) if needed

+### Professional Support

+For professional support, consulting, custom development, or enterprise solutions, contact us at **hello@encircle360.com**

 ## Chart Sources